14496roboctopi/CuttlefishFTCBridge/README.md

 CuttleRevHub exHub = new CuttleRevHub(hardwareMap,"Expansion Hub 2");
 ```
 Make sure to define the hub in init as when the constructor is called it will get the control hub using hardwareMap.
-A detailed description of availible features can be found in the Cuttlefish reference documentation.
+A detailed description of availible features can be found in the Cuttlefish <a href="/CuttlefishFTCBridge/com.roboctopi.cuttlefishftcbridge.devices/-cuttle-rev-hub/index.html">reference documentation</a>.

 ### Obtaining Devices
 Once a CuttleRevHub has been obtained it can be used to obtain devices.
 This can be done simply as follows: